JonRojas/intro_to_html_css/readme.md

 Look at [CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)

 Try and utilize 5 or more properties from the list in the above link in your web application

-### Bitballoon
-- sign up for an account
-- drag and drop your folder and your site is hosted!
-- share your site in disposable chat!

-### Moar CSS
-If time allows:
-- border
-- margin
-- padding
-- color
-- font-family
-- height
-- width
-- html classes/id's for selectors
-- linking to another page in your directory

 ### Documentation
 [HTML documentation](https://developer.mozilla.org/en-US/docs/Web/HTML)